Terrance/WhatTheDot/README.md

 The format for an individual file may look like the following:

 ```
-filename: [program, type, description, {directory contents}]
+filename: {"program": program, "type": type, "files": {directory contents}]
 ```

-All fields are optional, though directories must specify a nested object (it can be empty).
-Excluding this, the first field is interpreted as the program name, and any others are listed beside it.
+All fields are optional, though directories must specify a nested `files` object (it can be empty).

+For files used by multiple programs, specify a `programs` attribute with a list of names instead.

 ### File types